Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 • Original Edition X – Somewhat dulled sound, not as refined or lush, certainly overpriced in 2016-2017.

 • Ananda – Very open, clean, and crisp, but definitely the most sibilant/essy out of these 4.
-The original asking price of $1000 was pushing it, but $600-700 seemed about right for what you were getting.
+The original asking price of roughly $1000 was pushing it, but $600-700 seemed about right for what you were getting.
+It’s since dropped to around $360 which is an incredibly good price and a somewhat easy purchase.

 • Edition XS – Seems to find that perfect balance and less sibilant than both the Ananda/Arya.
-Perfectly priced in 2021/2022 and beyond at roughly $500.
+Perfectly priced now and the most accessible at around $269 (All prices are subject to change).

 Amplification & Genre